marcosagnoletto/marcosagnoletto.github.io/_pages/geodif.md

 Eventually, I will post notes (possibly with extra exercises) of the discussions that arise during the office hours.

 > [!NOTE]
-> New exercises available at notes below!
+> New exercises available in the notes below!
+(12/09/2023)

 # Office Hours